 I am grateful that I had the wonderful opportunity to become a Peer Tutor, initially on the Spirituality course in November 2017.
 I have since gone on to co-produce and co-tutor further courses on Benefits of Nature for Mental Health, Benefits of Pets for Mental Health & Understanding Emotions through Chakras.
 My role is very rewarding and has allowed me to learn and develop new skills.
 I am enthusiastic about working with others to help them manage their own individual recovery journey.

-Maya Janecka– Peer Tutor
+Maya Janecka– Lived Experience Tutor